On this page

 QuickBooks can technically handle this level of complexity with manual workflows, but not efficiently, and not at scale.

-3. Upgrade to QuickBooks Enterprise
+Upgrading to QuickBooks Enterprise for EDI Compliance

 If your business currently runs on a different tier of QuickBooks, upgrading to QuickBooks Enterprise will give you enhanced order management features.
 You’ll gain advanced pricing rules, better inventory tracking, and increased limits for SKUs and users.
 That can help untangle some of the workarounds, like having to duplicate SKUs just to assign custom pricing.